YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario05/2_App_Restore/README.md

 bbox test1 in folder data2!
 ```

-## D. Backup restore to the secondary Kubernetes cluster
+## C. Backup restore to the secondary Kubernetes cluster

 Last test of this chapter consists into restoring the whole app on the secondary cluster.
 Make sure an AppVault on the secondary cluster exists, so that you get access to the content of the bucket.